Rules for Support Vehicles

 This race has the potential for many dangerous traffic situations.
 Use caution at all times, particularly at checkpoints.
 Watch for riders when parking and opening vehicle doors.

 - Each team may have one official support vehicle.
-Teams will be given a vehicle identification tag.
-This tag must be displayed on the right front window.
+Teams will be given 2 vehicle identification tags.
+These tags must be displayed on the right front window and rear window.
 Only support vehicles bearing this identification will be allowed in the checkpoint areas (3 & 4) that permit parking.
 PLEASE use as FEW vehicles as possible for moving riders down the course.

 - Strict no parking zones have been established on either side of checkpoints.
 At checkpoints obey all signs and only park and stop where permitted.
 There is Special Traffic Control in effect around Checkpoint 1 and Checkpoint 2.